 - Build your clientele

 The first step in starting your massage business is to understand your niche.

 You might feel that catering to a huge set of clients will help you run a successful massage business.
 But it’s actually the opposite.

 It can be difficult to fulfill the needs of the various types of clients in a massage therapy business.
-Therefore, it’s a good idea to appeal to a more specific set of audience and provide them with everything they need and expect!
+Therefore, it’s a good idea to appeal to a more specific set of audiences and provide them with everything they need and expect!

 Additionally, your niche depends on your strengths.
-Choosing the right kind of massage service not only depends on factors like your target market or chosen location, but a lot on what you have to offer in terms of the skills you possess to complement that service.
+Choosing the right kind of massage service not only depends on factors like your target market or chosen location but a lot on what you have to offer in terms of the skills you possess to complement that service.

 Analyze what your skills, certifications, and strengths are while deciding what your niche is.

 Here’s are some actionable tips to help you figure out your niche:

 - Choose your demographic.
 Given the fact that the massage business caters to a wide array of audiences, understanding your target audience as per the services you offer can be helpful.
 Understand whether your services are more suitable for corporate employees, the elderly, or sportspersons, and choose accordingly.

 - Find out where the demand for your service is.
 For instance, on researching, you may find out that there is a massive demand for physiotherapy-based massage clinics post the pandemic.
 In such a case, your target market and business model may change accordingly.